Wary, weary world slams doors shut, fearing omicron variant

 Associated Press

-Japan announced it would suspend entry of all foreign visitors, while new cases of the variant identified days ago by researchers in South Africa appeared as far apart as Hong Kong, Australia and Portugal.
-Portuguese authorities were investigating whether some of the infections there could be among the first reported cases of local transmission of the variant outside of southern Africa.

-The stream of new cases showed the near impossibility of keeping the genie in the bottle in a globalized world of travel and open borders.
+Travelers infected with the new version have turned up in a cascading number of countries over the past few days, and new cases in Portugal and Scotland have raised fears that the variant may already be spreading locally.

+“Many of us might think we are done with COVID-19.
+It’s not done with us,” warned Tedros Adhanom Ghebreyesus, director-general of the World Health Organization.

-Yet, many tried to do just that, even against the urging of the World Health Organization, which noted that border closures often have limited effect but can wreak havoc on lives and livelihoods.
-Some argued that such restrictions still could provide valuable time to analyze the new variant.
-Little is known about it, including whether it is more contagious, more likely to cause serious illness or more able to evade the protection of vaccines.
+Yet, many tried to do just that, even against the urging of the WHO, which noted that border closings often have limited effect and can wreak havoc on lives and livelihoods.

 While the initial global response to COVID-19 was criticized as slow and haphazard, the reaction to the new variant came quickly.

 “This time the world showed it is learning,” said EU Commission President Ursula von der Leyen, singling out South African President Cyril Ramaphosa for praise.
 “South Africa’s analytic work and transparency and sharing its results was indispensable in allowing a swift global response.
-It no doubt saved many lives,” she said.
+It no doubt saved many lives.”

-The WHO has also praised South Africa and Botswana for quickly alerting the world to the presence of the new variant — and many have warned they should not be punished for their speed, especially since it may never be known when or where the new version first cropped up.

-But that did not hold von der Leyen back from pushing the 27-nation European Union toward imposing an immediate ban on flights from seven southern African nations — similar to measures many countries have taken.
+But that did not hold von der Leyen back from successfully pushing the 27-nation EU to agree on a ban on flights from seven southern African nations over the weekend — similar to measures many other countries have taken.
+On Monday, EU members Spain and Poland followed through by announcing travel and quarantine restrictions.

-Cases had already been reported in Belgium, Denmark and the Netherlands, before Portuguese authorities identified 13 cases of omicron among team members of the Belenenses professional soccer club.
-Authorities reported that one member recently traveled to South Africa.
-Its game against Benfica over the weekend had be abandoned at half time for lack of players.
+Cases had already been reported in EU nations Belgium, Denmark and the Netherlands before Portuguese authorities identified 13 cases of omicron among team members of the Belenenses professional soccer club.
+Authorities reported that one member had recently traveled to South Africa.
+Its game against Benfica over the weekend had be abandoned at halftime for lack of players.

 Quarantining also became an issue when Dutch military police had to arrest a husband and wife who left a hotel where they were being held after testing positive and boarded a plane bound for Spain.